Versatile product designer with technical roots and grit.

 Lead Interactive Designer at Miles Media

-• Steered cutting-edge web and interactive design projects for over 10 major tourism clients, delivering impactful websites and mobile applications.
+• Directed cutting-edge web and interactive design projects for over a decade for at least 10 major tourism clients, resulting in highly effective websites and mobile applications.

-• Led the successful launch of flagship products, including the high-profile redesign of colorado.com and the award-winning 5-Minute Meeting Planner.
+• Successful launch of flagship products; specifically, Colorado.com's high-profile redesign and the award-winning 5-Minute Meeting Planner.

-• Elevated client engagement through strategic design processes, implementing comprehensive digital solutions that exceeded client expectations and improved project delivery efficiency.
+• Increased client engagement by developing strategic design processes to deliver comprehensive digital solutions that exceeded client expectations and improved project delivery efficiency.

 1